urgdog/urg.systems/thonks/td.md

 ## Refinement: The Thunderdome
 I think normal people call this "grooming".
-I call it beating the shit out of ideas until they're ready. or, if you want to be nice in front of execs, "Thunderdoming".
+I call it beating the shit out of ideas until they're ready.
+Or, if you want to be nice in front of execs, "Thunderdoming".

-This is where tickets do battle to refine the shape of what actually is going to happen.
+This is where the idea does battle to get to a stable path forward.
 Poke the idea, question assumptions, look for re-use or potential landmines.

-Toss out a starting path based on existing tools or known patterns.
-Or a crazy idea.
-Or just a question.
-Doesn't matter.
 Don't be too proud to say 'I don't know'.
-Because if someone says they know everything, or acts like they do, you should probably laugh loudly at them.
+Because if someone acts like they know everything, you should probably laugh loudly at them.
 They're jackasses.

-Anyway, if the task survives the thunderdome, it moves to Todo.
+Anyway, if the task survives, it moves to Todo.

 If it gets beat up a little too much, maybe it goes back to requirement analysis.
-That's ok too.
+That's ok.
 No penalty, it's fine.
 You get to learn too.

 ## Execution: Just get it done, but don't be stupid about it
-Once it's in todo, it can be claimed (prolly should have happened inherently in the thunderdome, but w/e, you do you)
+Once it's in todo, it can be claimed (tho it prolly should have been claimed inherently in the thunderdome, but w/e, you do you)

 Engineers can and should push back or pivot mid-stream if the original plan turns out to be bad.
 That's learning.
 It's ok.
+Just make sure it gets communicated.

 We're not here to do the stuff we already know how to do.

-Don't worship the ticket.
-Solve the problem.

 Sometimes a ticket gets blocked.
 That's fine.
 Sometimes it becomes "Will Not Implement".
 This is also fine.

 Learning what not to do is just as important as "doing something".
 Sometimes more important.

-and no, I'm not going to describe 'will not implement', 'testing', or 'done'.
+no, I'm not going to describe 'will not implement', 'testing', or 'done'.

 ## y not just let pms do all this
-Because a lot of them chase jira ticket velocity like it's some real measurement of anything.
-Not all of them though.
+Because a lot of them chase tickets like it's some real measurement of anything when the real impact is just drag.

-This sounds like arrogance, but it's just ownership.
-Know the system.
-Know the players, know the business.
+Is this whole thing arrogance?
+A little, but mostly it's just ownership.
+Know the system, the players, the business.

-And when I’ve worked with the rare PM who brings real context and domain insight?
+And when I’ve worked with the PM who brings real context and domain insight?

-Fuck yeah, bring it.
-Rare partnerships indeed.
-You know who you are out there.
+A worthwhile partner.
+You know who you are.

 ## 2 hard 2 care, y bother
-yeah pretty much it's just "do everything yourself because you can't trust anyone and now you've got no exec visibility for 3x the work".
+yeah pretty much it's just "do everything yourself and now you've got no exec visibility for 3x the work".

-Yeah, nailed it.
+Nailed it.
 That's the issue.
-Caring about making things better sucks.
+Caring sucks.
+It's hard.

-In a place that focuses on theatre instead of results, yeah this is gonna flop hard.
+In a place that focuses on theatre instead of results, yeah this is gonna flop.
 You can always throw together some slide decks to get wins for the quarter to show progress.